BenWinchester/HEATDesalination/README.md

 heat-desalination-weather -lat <latitude> -lon -<longitude> -t <timezone>
 ```

-from your command-line interface, provided that you have installed the `heat-desalination` package, where `<latitude>` and `<longitude>` are floating-point (i.e., decimal) numbers that give the latitude and longitude of the location for which you wish to download data respectively and `<timezone>` is the decimal timezone offset, e.g., `5.5` for a 5-and-a-half hour time difference from UTC.
+from your command-line interface, provided that you have installed the `HEATDesalination` package, where `<latitude>` and `<longitude>` are floating-point (i.e., decimal) numbers that give the latitude and longitude of the location for which you wish to download data respectively and `<timezone>` is the decimal timezone offset, e.g., `5.5` for a 5-and-a-half hour time difference from UTC.

 If you have downloaded the code from Github, you will need to run